Accelerationism: Cybernetic Culture Research Unit

-Works
+Popularization

-The Guardian has referred to #Accelerate: The Accelerationist Reader, a 2014 anthology edited by Robin Mackay and Armen Avanessian, as "the only proper guide to the movement in existence."
-They also described Fanged Noumena, a 2011 anthology of Land's work, as "contain[ing] some of accelerationism's most darkly fascinating passages."
-Mackay credits the publishing of Fanged Noumena with an emergence of new accelerationist thinking.
+Accelerationism emerged again in the 2010s, with Mackay crediting the publishing of Fanged Noumena, a 2011 anthology of Land's work, with an emergence of new accelerationist thinking.
+In 2014, Mackay and Avanessian published the anthology #Accelerate: The Accelerationist Reader, which The Guardian referred to as "the only proper guide to the movement in existence."
+They also described Fanged Noumena as "contain[ing] some of accelerationism's most darkly fascinating passages."
 In 2015, Urbanomic and Time Spiral Press published Writings 1997-2003 as a complete collection of known texts published under the CCRU name, besides those that have been irrecoverably lost or attributed to a specific member.
 However, some works under the CCRU name are not included, such as those in #Accelerate: The Accelerationist Reader.
+In November 2025, Noys called the movement a "corpse" which had disappeared or been eclipsed by more urgent debates, but found it still relevant in contemporary debates on large language models and artificial intelligence, as well as in the corporate world with effective accelerationism.

 Concepts

 Accelerationism consists of various and often contradictory ideas, with Noys stating "part of the difficulty of understanding accelerationism is grasping these shifting meanings and the stakes of particular interventions".
 Avanessian stated "any accelerationist thought is based on the assessment that contradictions (of capitalism) must be countered by their own aggravation", while Mackay considered a Marxist "acceleration of contradictions" to be a misconception and stated that no accelerationist authors have advocated such a thing.
 Harrison Fluss and Landon Frim note that accelerationists make extensive use of neologisms, either original or borrowed from continental philosophy.
 Such terminology can obscure their core arguments, exacerbated by the fact that it can be highly inconsistent between thinkers.